jphastings/credence/README.md

 Credence aims to be a mechanism for bringing our own networks of belief-in-accuracy to the internet.
 In an isolated community an individual quickly learns whose declarations can be trusted and who is less reliable using their own experiences and the reputation already earned with others in the community.
 Credence facilitates this functionality for massively distributed communication, and tries to do only that with the aim of becoming a platform for more specific tools.

+I've also written [an article on Medium](https://medium.com/musings-by-jp/the-web-s-missing-communication-faculty-e2f910b908fa) which explains the rationale behind Credence.

 ## Usage

 Credence is a background service written in go.
 Once you have go installed you should clone this repo and use the Makefile to compile it.